Get a head start in creating the next generation of innovative games by developing your creative and technical skills with a games design degree

 Typical employers

-There are almost 2,300 UK-based gaming design studios.
-These range in size from small independent studios to multinational games producers and overseas games companies with headquarters in the UK.
-International opportunities are available if you're prepared to travel.
+There are over 2,000 UK-based game design developers in the UK, ranging from small independent studios to large multinational producers and overseas games companies with headquarters in the UK.
+As it's an international industry, there are opportunities to travel if you want to.

 Find information on employers in information technology, media and internet, creative arts and design, and other job sectors.